The X-Fools

-X-Fools: The Spoof Is Out There is an interactive comedic 1997 video game developed by Parroty Interactive.
+The X-Fools: The Spoof Is Out There is an interactive comedic 1997 video game developed by Parroty Interactive.
 It is a parody of supernatural television series The X-Files, which ran from 1993 to 2018.
 Released on the Mac and PC, it was the company's third game after Myst parody Pyst, and Star Warped which lampooned Star Wars, and would be followed by Microshaft Winblows 98, a parody of Microsoft Windows 98.
 The game was distributed throughout North America by Mindscape.

 Plot and gameplay

 The game centres around two ex-FBI agents and skeptics named Mully and Scudder (parodies of X-Files protagonists Scully and Mulder) who encourage the player to undergo training as a new recruit.
 As such, the player is "subjected to a deprogramming regimen" according to Business Wire, which consists of a series of games, quizzes, and skits.
 The gameplay experience is essentially a series of minigames thematically linked to the television show The X-Files.
 For instance, Conspiracy Computer sees the protagonists analyse popular conspiracies, and Run, Agent, Run! sees the player evade aliens and villains from The X-Files.
-Kill Screen described the style of the game as "distractionware" and an "interactive MAD Magazine."
+Kill Screen described the style of the game as "distractionware" and an "interactive MAD Magazine".